Top 10 Most Important Albums in Punk Music History

 Sorry for the double, but the first I added didn't have the band's name with it.

-Basically, If most punk albums changed the political view on their fans and made them wear different cloths, what Ian McKay did by singing the song "Straight Edge" is change their whole perception of what life is, in anthropological therms one could say that he ripped apart the the whole value system of punk kids and placed there the "Straight Edge" seed.
-The most important album in Punk history is this one.
+Basically, if most punk albums changed the political view of their fans and made them wear different clothes, what Ian MacKaye did by singing the song "Straight Edge" is change their whole perception of what life is.
+In anthropological terms, one could say that he ripped apart the whole value system of punk kids and planted the "Straight Edge" seed.
+The most important album in punk history is this one.

 I grew up on The Offspring.
-Bad Habit, Gotta Get Away, Self Esteem... some of my favourites to this day.
+Bad Habit, Gotta Get Away, Self Esteem... some of my favorites to this day.

 Classic, relevant, and still fresh!